oceanbase/ob-operator/docsite/docs/cli/quickstart.md

 ##  Quick Start

-Obocli (ob-operator cli) is a command line tool that is compatible with [ob-operator](https://github.com/oceanbase/ob-operator). it has following features:
+Obocli (ob-operator cli) is a command line tool that is compatible with [ob-operator](https://github.com/oceanbase/ob-operator).
+It has following features:

-- cluster management
+- Cluster management.
-- tenant management
+- Tenant management.
-- backup policy management
+- Backup policy management.
-- component installation and update.
+- Component installation and update.
-- interactive command for user to deploy a ob cluster and tenant easily.
+- Interactive command for user to deploy a ob cluster and tenant easily.

 ## Install obocli